allenwp/AgX-GLSL-Shaders/README.md

 - `Greyscale` Turn the image into greyscale.
 Luminance coefficients are BT.2020’s CIE 2012 values, evaluated in Linear state.

--  Five Contrast Looks.
+-  Seven Contrast Looks.
 Similar to Filmic’s contrast looks.
 All operates in AgX Log, with pivot set in 0.18 middle grey.
 All using OCIO v2’s `Grading Primary Transform` feature, meaning you can customize your contrast just by editing the values in the config.

 **Colorimetric Information**